informalsystems/hermes/guide/src/documentation/commands/misbehaviour/index.md

 <!-- toc -->

 ## Monitoring Misbehaviour and Evidence Submission
-Use the `mishbehaviour` command to monitor the updates for a given client, detect certain types of misbehaviour and submit evidence to the chain.
+Use the `misbehaviour` command to monitor the updates for a given client, detect certain types of misbehaviour and submit evidence to the chain.
 If the evidence passes the on-chain validation, the client is frozen.
 Further packets cannot be relayed using the frozen client.